Bank staff flagged Trump, Kushner transactions for watchdog: NYTimes

 The Times quoted a Deutsche Bank spokeswoman as saying investigators were not prevented from escalating activity identified as potentially suspicious.
 The spokeswoman described as “categorically false” any suggestion that bank staff were reassigned or fired in an effort to quash concerns related to any client.
 She also said Deutsche Bank has intensified efforts to combat financial crime.

-A spokeswoman for the Trump Organization, which oversees many of Trump’s business interests, said the company was not aware of any flagged transactions and currently has no operating accounts with Deutsche Bank, according to the Times.
+A spokeswoman for the Trump Organization told Reuters “the story is absolute nonsense.”
+“We have no knowledge of any ‘flagged’ transactions with Deutsche Bank.
+In fact, we have no operating accounts with Deutsche Bank,” she said.

-“The New York Times tries to create scandalous stories which are totally false when they run out of things to write about,” a spokeswoman for Kushner Companies said in a statement to Reuters.
+The newspaper said a Kushner Companies spokeswoman called any allegations of relationships involving money laundering “made up and totally false.”

-Officials at Deutsche Bank and the Trump Organization were not immediately available to Reuters for independent comment.
+Officials at Deutsche Bank and Kushner Companies were not immediately available to Reuters for independent comment.

 The Times said the nature of the transactions was not clear.
 At least some of them involved money flowing back and forth with overseas entities or individuals, which bank employees considered suspicious.